 During the 'Watchtower' campaign on Guadalcanal, the Allies established a major forward base at Espíritu Santo and a second base at Efate.

 The native population was some 4,000 persons, and there were also about 900 Europeans.
-The island had produced copra, coffee, sugar cane, cotton, rice and tropical fruit at plantations were clustered largely in the south-east of the island and the adjacent smaller islands.
+The island produced copra, coffee, sugar cane, cotton, rice and tropical fruit at plantations clustered largely in the south-east of the island and the adjacent smaller islands.

 Given its strategic location, mid-way between New Caledonia and the Solomon islands group, Espíritu Santo became a major Allied base during the Guadalcanal campaign.
 An advance force from Efate arrived on 28 May 1942, and the US 3rd Naval Construction Battalion began to arrive on 12 August 1942.
 The initial airfield site, at Turtle Bay some 12 miles (19.25 km) to the north of Luganville, proved problematic, though Turtle Bay eventually boasted 6,000-ft (1830-m) and 4,500-ft (1370-m) runways, and by November 1942 there was a 6,000-ft (1,830-m) some 2 miles (3.2 km) to the west of Luganville and a 7,000-ft (2135-m) runway some 4 miles (6.4 km) to the east of Luganville.
 Early in 1943 a fifth runway, 6,800-ft (2070-m) long, was built outside Luganville.